-- 1 Vehicle is so dirty that the overall condition of the paintwork cannot be determined - i) ADVISORY ITEM More than 8 stone chips visible on a bonnet/grill that has not penetrated the metal or more than 4 stone chips that have penetrated to the metal. - ii) ADVISORY ITEM More than 8 stone chips on any panel including the door edges provided coat has not been penetrated - 2 Paintwork so deteriorated, damaged, rust-blistered or stone-chipped that it detracts from the overall appearance of the vehicle. - 3 Poorly renovated paintwork - 4 Vinyl roof covering in a poor condition, torn, insecure or poorly renovated - 5 Roof covering in an unapproved material - 6 Coach lines incomplete, not matching, becoming detached or affixed other than in an approved manner. - 7 Unapproved Operator door logo - 8 Cut down licence stickers/incorrectly positioned. - 9 Magnetic stickers not allowed
+Item Reason for refusal 1 Vehicle is so dirty that the overall condition of the paintwork cannot be determined 1a ADVISORY ITEM - More than 8 stone chips visible on a bonnet/grill that has not penetrated the metal or more than 4 stone chips that have penetrated to the metal.
+1b ADVISORY ITEM - More than 8 stone chips on any panel including the door edges provided coat has not been penetrated 2 Paintwork so deteriorated, damaged, rust-blistered or stone-chipped that it detracts from the overall appearance of the vehicle.
+3 Poorly renovated paintwork 4 Vinyl roof covering in a poor condition, torn, insecure or poorly renovated 5 Roof covering in an unapproved material 6 Coach lines incomplete, not matching, becoming detached or affixed other than in an approved manner.
+7 Unapproved Operator door logo 8 Cut down licence stickers/incorrectly positioned.
+9 Magnetic stickers not allowed

-As long as the damage does not detract from the overall appearance of the vehicle. † If not satisfactorily repaired by the next test the vehicle will fail.
+^{} As long as the damage does not detract from the overall appearance of the vehicle.

+† If not satisfactorily repaired by the next test the vehicle will fail.